-For example, how would a sword and cup interact, if cups deal with what is close to us and swords are held far from us and serve on occasions as a weapon that divides?
+For example, how would a sword and cup interact, if cups deal with what is close to us and swords are held far from us and serves as a weapon that divides?
 Or how would a baton and sword interact?
-Both are held at arms length, both are long and can strike things, one can be a cane or a pillar, while the other can tip the war in its favor.
+Both are held at arms length, both are long and can strike things, one can be a cane or a pillar, or a tree, while the other can tip the war in its favor.

 An alternative suggestion would be to lay out one suit, and formulate a hypothetical task or a project, like creating a painting or completing a business project.
 Imagine the process and how the process plays out through each of the cards progressively.
 The project can be cooking, cleaning, building a house, choices abound.
 As you see the process of completing said task play out, the tensions and movement, the minors will acquire nuance and depth because you are nearing them to your self, to your experience.

 At its most basic, wands and swords together denote heavy strife, perhaps work contentions, exhaustion around a pesky problem, and enemies.
-Wands and coins denote resources and how one exerts and disposes the self in the production of more resources, or in the protection of held riches.
+Wands and coins denote resources, especially following a mercurial and mercantile line, and how one exerts and disposes the self in the labor of more treasure, or in the protection of held riches.
 In addition, dedication, compromise, determination.
 Nonetheless, remember, these are brief and not meant to be taken as TRUTH.
 There is no one TRUTH, and much less in reading the Tarot.
 There are truths, and these are found as we experience the cards, as we see them for what they are and how their images can contextualize our questions.
 Moreover, tarot is a malleable tool, one we use, we experience, we engage with, with our eyes open and our vision unclouded, and in so doing unveiling the many truths it can afford, imparting what we seek to know at the moment of asking.

 Also, providing options, here is a brief list of recommended books: